PNNL-Comp-Mass-Spec/InfernoRDN/Readme_Updating_R_Functions.txt

    by hovering your mouse over the function definition column in the Environment tab and examining the function parameters listed.

+   Changes may also be verified by typing the function name in the console tab
+   again:
+      plot_hist

 8) When done updating functions, choose Session, Save Workspace As ...